AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/managing-ssl-certifications/introduction.md

 ## Introduction to Certificates {#certificates}

 Businesses use SSL certificates to secure their websites and allow their customers to place trust in them.
-In order to use the SSL protocol, a web server requires the use of an SSL certificate.
+To use the SSL protocol, a web server requires the use of an SSL certificate.

 When an entity requests a certificate from a Certificate Authority, the CA completes a verification process.
 This can range from verifying domain name control to collecting company registration documents and subscriber agreements.
 Once an entity's information has been verified, the CA will sign their public key using the CA's private key.
-Because all major certificate authorities have root certificates in web browsers, the entity's certificate will be linked through a *chain of trust* and the web browser will recognize it as a trusted certificate.
+Because all major certificate authorities have root certificates in web browsers, the entity's certificate is linked through a *chain of trust* and the web browser will recognize it as a trusted certificate.

 >[!IMPORTANT]
 >